2016 Tour de France, Stage 1 to Stage 11: Stage 5

 This medium mountain stage departed east from Limoges, over the Category 4 Côte de Saint-Léonard-de-Noblat, through Bujaleuf and turning south-east to Eymoutiers.
 The riders continued through Bugeat and Meymac to Saint-Angel.
 The race then turned south to head through Neuvic before climbing the Category 3 Côte du Puy Saint-Mary, quickly followed by an intermediate sprint through Mauriac.
-The riders continued south-east through Anglards-de-Salers and Salers ascending the Category 3 Col de Neronne to 1242 m.
+The riders continued south-east through Anglards-de-Salers and Salers ascending the Category 3 Col de Néronne to 1242 m.
 A brief descent was followed by the Category 2 climb of the Pas de Peyrol to 1589 m.
 The race then descended south on a winding route through Mandailles to the Category 2 climb of the Col du Perthus to 1309 m.
 Following this climb, the riders descended through Saint-Jacques-des-Blats, and turned north-east to climb the Category 3 Col de Font-de-Cère to 1294 m, before a brief descent and climb to the finish line at Le Lioran.